 - 1 ½ teaspoons cinnamon

-- 4 tablespoons butter, melted and cooled (salted or unsalted) (56 grams)
+- 4 tablespoons butter, melted and cooled (I recommend salted) (56 grams)

 Instructions

 - Combine ¼ cup of the warm milk, the yeast and 1 tablespoon of the sugar in the bowl of a stand mixer.
-Let stand for about 10 minutes or until yeast is foamy.
+Let stand until yeast is foamy.

-- When yeast is foamy, add the remaining 4 tablespoons of sugar, 1 ½ cups (half) of the flour, mashed potatoes, eggs, butter and salt and mix well by hand until you have a loose and sticky and loose mixture.
+- Add the remaining 4 tablespoons of sugar, 1 ½ cups (half) of the flour, mashed potatoes, eggs, melted butter and salt and mix well by hand until you have a loose and sticky mixture.

-- Add the remaining flour and continue mixing.
-Put the bowl on the stand mixer stand and mix with the dough hook for about 2 minutes until smooth and just slightly sticky.
+- Add the remaining flour and continue mixing to make a shaggy dough.
+Put the bowl on the stand mixer stand and mix with the dough hook (paddle is okay, but the dough hook works well since this is thick) for about 2 minutes until smooth and just slightly sticky.
 It should cling to the hook and the bottom of the bowl.
+We're not trying to develop the gluten, so this is just a quick knead and the dough should still be very soft and sticky.

 - Punch down the risen dough and divide it between the two pans (about 14.5 oz dough in each pan.
-Cover with greased plastic wrap and let rise again for 30 minutes.
+Cover with greased plastic wrap and let rise until it puffs up quite a bit and comes almost to the top of the pan.
+Don't worry too much about over-proofing.
+If you used active dry yeast, this should take about an hour and a half.

 - Preheat the oven to 375 degrees F.

-- Set the two square pans on a large rimmed pan and bake for about 20 minutes or until the internal temperature of the bread is around 195 degrees F.
+- Bake for 20 to 25 minutes or until the internal temperature of the bread is around 195 degrees F or up to 200 F.

 - Serve warm or let cool and serve later.
 You can also freeze it.